ejpcmac/typed_struct_lens/README.md

 ```

 But if you are using TypedStruct, it is also highly probable that you do not
-like to write bolerplate code.
+like to write boilerplate code.
 TypedStructLens is here to write the `deflens`
 for you:

 ```elixir